 Total inventory value typically changes more or less continuously, as firms stock new items and either sell or lose existing stock.
 The market value of individual items in stock also changes over time, for instance, when inventory items spoil or become obsolete.

 In any case, total inventory value must appear on the Balance sheet as it stands at the end of the reporting period after changes for the period are complete.
 Firms usually apply this equation:

 Ending value = Beginning value + Net purchases – Cost of Goods Sold

 Note that cost of goods sold (COGS) sometimes appears as a stand-in for stock used up during an accounting period (see the inventory turns metric, below, for instance).
 This value is appropriate especially when a company turns raw materials into work in progress and then finished goods.
 "Cost of goods sold" reflects the direct and indirect labor costs and materials costs used to bring stock from one stage to the next.
 As a result, COGS represents the total historical "cost" of these assets.

 LIFO and FIFO Conventions: How Do They Differ?

 When the historical costs (or COGS) of each specific stock unit is known, the above instructions for reaching the total current inventory value are sufficient.
 However, the firm must refer to additional valuing rules when both of two conditions apply:

 - Firstly, units in stock are interchangeable.

-One barrel of crude oil as raw materials is probably interchangeable with any other barrel of the same kind of oil.
+One barrel of crude oil as raw materials is probably interchangeable with any other barrel of the same kind.
 One sealed can of peas in finished goods may be interchangeable with thousands of others in stock.

-- Secondly, costs of acquiring units in stock are changing over time.
+- Secondly, the costs of acquiring units in stock are changing over time.